Holland Travel Series: The Dutch Culture, Part 2

-This is part 4 of a 7-part travel series on Holland, including how to travel to Holland, the Dutch culture, Dutch lifestyle, Dutch environment and essential things to know about the country.
+This is part 4 of a 7-part series on Holland (The Netherlands), including traveling to Holland, the Dutch culture, Dutch lifestyle, Dutch environment and essential things to know about the country.

 This is a continuation of part 3 of the series which is on the Dutch culture.
 Read the previous part if you haven’t: The Dutch Culture, Part 1.